Skip to content

 Required readings

-All the required reading material will be provided during the course and will be available in electronic format.
-Copy of the slides will be available as well.
+All the required reading material including slides and lecture notes will be provided during the course and will be available in electronic format.
+Materials for hands-on sessions will be made available on the course github repository.

 Supplementary readings